nathan-gardner/SECON2023Robot/README.md

 The purpose of this project is to build a robot that will be sent to the SoutheastCon student competition in Orlando, Florida.
 This robot will represent Tennessee Technological University to schools around the Southeastern United States.
 This document will include further details on the team’s design for the project.

-The robot's tasks include feeding the manatees and alligators, relocating the ducks to the pond, rebuilding the statues, or a stack of pedestals, depositing any unused objects, if there are any, in the recycling bins, and shooting animated fireworks for the finale after round completion.
-The robot must do all of these tasks fully autonomously.
+The autonomous tasks the robot may attempt include the following: Feed manatees and alligators the correct food chips, relocate ducks to the duck pond, rebuild pedestals into statues, deposit any unused objects into the recycle bin, and play an animated fireworks video at the end of the round.

 ## **Capabilities**